clivegross/chimera-windows/README.md

-# Chimera Linux client
+# Chimera for Windows

 ## License
 [GNU GENERAL PUBLIC LICENSE Version 3](./LICENSE)

 ## Description
 Has the following possible uses:
-- Run as an onsite backup agent for [chimera cloud](https://chimeracloud.io).
+- ~~Run as an onsite backup agent for [chimera cloud](https://chimeracloud.io).~~ (not yet supported)
 - Run as a standalone service for automating scheduled backup jobs using [rclone ](https://rclone.org/).

 ## Quickstart
 ### Installation
-Run setup.sh or read the contents of the script to see what must be done.
+Download the latest version of Chimera from [here](https://github.com/clivetyphon/chimera-windows/releases).

 ### Configuration
 Configuration workflow is roughly as follows:
-1. Configure remote in rclone
-2. Configure main config file
+1. Configure main config file
-3. Configure backup job config files
+2. Configure backup job config files
-4. Start/enable systemd service
+3. Install and start the Windows service.

 #### Configure rclone
 Set up a remote using `rclone config`.